open-telemetry/opentelemetry-collector-contrib/receiver/zipkinreceiver/README.md

 The following settings are configurable:

-- `endpoint` (default = 0.0.0.0:9411): host:port to which the receiver is going to receive data.
+- `endpoint` (default = 0.0.0.0:9411): host:port on which the receiver is going to receive data.

 ## Advanced Configuration